-- · Use the column within above stated flow rate, pressure, and temperature ranges.
-Using the column outside the given range may damage the column and lower its performance. - · When using a mixture of buffer (or aqueous solution of salt) and organic solvent, make sure there is no precipitation of salt. - · When using highly corrosive salts such as sodium chloride, wash out the salts at the end of analysis.
-The metal parts of the devices and/or the columns may rust. - · When using highly viscous eluents such urea or guanidine hydrochloride, use less than 0.5 mL/min flow rate. - Column pressure is influenced by eluent composition, flow rate, and column temperature.
-When changing the eluent compositions, adjust the flow rate and column temperature so that the column pressure remains below the usable maximum pressure.
+- Use the column within above stated flow rate, pressure, and temperature ranges.
+Using the column outside the given range may damage the column and lower its performance. - \cdot When using a mixture of buffer (or aqueous solution of salt) and organic solvent, make sure there is no precipitation of salt. - When using highly corrosive salts such as sodium chloride, wash out the salts at the end of analysis.
+The metal parts of the devices and/or the columns may rust. - Column pressure is influenced by eluent composition, flow rate, and column temperature.
+When changing the eluent compositions, adjust the flow rate and column temperature so that the column pressure remains below the usable maximum pressure. - · Do not use hydrochloric acid as it corrodes stainless steel.